What Does It Mean When A Dog Wags Its Tail

 Q. What does my dog's tail height — high or low — indicate about his mood when he wags it?

 A: A tail held high is typically indicative of the dog being alert with heightened arousal levels, whereas a tail held low or between the legs by and large is evidence of a more insecure, nervous pooch.
 Tail height at either extreme of the spectrum should be taken as a signal to avoid interaction until Lassie calms down.

-Grain Free Easy to Digest Salmon, Sweet Potato, & Pumpkin RecipeLearn More
+Grain Free Chicken, Sweet Potato & Pumpkin RecipeLearn More

 GET THE SCOOP